Student Loan Debt Relief

 • Revised Pay As You Earn (REPAYE): This plan is available to all federal student loan borrowers.
 Your monthly payments will be capped at 10% of your discretionary income, and your loan will be forgiven after 25 years of payments.

-See also Student Loan Forbearance
+See also Student Loan Debt

 Income-driven repayment plans can be a helpful way to manage your student loan debt if you are struggling to make your payments.
 However, it is important to note that these plans can extend the length of time it takes to repay your loans and can increase the total amount of interest you pay over the life of your loans.